 The UsersRolesLoginModule, which utilizes simple text files to authenticate users and to define their groups.
 The teiid-jboss-beans.xml configuration file contains an example of how to use UsersRolesLoginModule.
-Note that this is typically not for production use.
+Note that this is typically not for production use and is strongly recommended that you replace this login module.
+Please also note that, you can install multiple login modules as part of single security domain configuration and configure them to part of login process.
+For example, for "teiid-security" domain, you can configure a file based and also LDAP based login modules, and have your user authenticated with either both or single login module.

 See LDAP LoginModule configuration [http://community.jboss.org/docs/DOC-11253] for utilizing LDAP based authentication.
-If you want use a your own Custom Login module, check out the Developer's Guide for instructions.
+If you want write your own Custom Login module, check out the Developer's Guide for instructions.